Cronusyuan/notification-center/README.md

    1. A Discord Bot created in Discord Develooper Portal
    2. Install the bot to your expected channel
    3. Set the bot's token in environment variables
+3. Telegram
+   1. A Telegram Bot created in Telegram @BotFather chat
+   2. Set the bot's token in environment variables

 ## Configuration